MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 ### Q: Can I add external users to Microsoft 365 connected Yammer groups?

-A: No. This will cause a sync failure because external users are not managed by Azure AD.
+A: No. This will cause a sync failure because external users aren't managed by Azure AD.

 ### Q: How many members can my group have?